The Pleasures of Wildlife Ponding

 BUILD A POND AND THEY WILL COME

-We only introduced one animal species to our pond, and that was the fish.
-Now, with the dawning of this new century, we are no longer advocating their use.
-What we put in are Gambusia, a native fish that at maturity are about the size of a minnow.
-You may know them by their common name: Mosquito Fish.
-Here in California you can get them free through the Mosquito Abatement Agency.
-We admit that they have completely controlled the mosquito population (in fact we have less now than before we had the pond!).
-We even liked to `pretend' they were little trout fingerlings!
-BUT, after a few years, we have come to realize that, not only are they eating the mosquitoes, but they are also eating the Tree Frog eggs and the dragonfly eggs/larvae, etc. In fact, they follow our beloved Cardinal Meadowhawk dragonflies around as they tandem oviposit, considering the dragonflies as their own personal 'fish-feeders'!
-Therefore I now recommend that before trying Mosquito Fish, you give 'mosquito dunks' a try.
-They are a floating 'donut' of a certain bacteria (Bt) that ONLY infects and kills mosquito larvae.
-It is NOT the same as the Bt that is sprayed on foliage to control budworms and will not kill caterpillars or dragonflies or any other critters; only mosquito larvae.
-You can buy/order them through many pond/gardening supply shops or on-line sites.
-Then, if the dunks don't work for you, you might consider trying Killifish.
-They are natives and are top feeders to a much greater extent than the Gambusia.
+Because mosquito fish are not native to most of the USA, we now recommend that before using them, you give 'mosquito dunks' a try.
+They are a floating 'donut' of a certain bacteria (Bti) that ONLY infects and kills mosquito larvae.
+It is NOT the same as the Bt that is sprayed on foliage to control budworms and therefore will not kill caterpillars or dragonflies or pollywogs or any other critters: only mosquito larvae and other members of the insect family diptera.
+You can buy/order them through many pond/gardening/hardware supply shops or on-line sites.
+Then, after several week, should the dunks not work for you, you might consider trying Killifish.
+There are native kinds for most regions and they are top feeders to a much greater extent than the Gambusia.
 They may still eat the eggs of dragonflies as they are deposited, but they would be much less likely to prey on the dragonfly nymph or the frog eggs.
-Be aware that even goldfish and Koi will dramatically reduce the number and amount of wildlife species using your pond as they too will eat the eggs and young of most of our aquatic wildlife.
+Be aware that goldfish and Koi will dramatically reduce the number and amount of wildlife species using your pond as they too will eat the eggs and young of most of our aquatic wildlife.
+And they are not native to any region of the USA!

 So how do you create a wildlife pond?
 The steps are simple.
 In order they are: